mapprotocol/docs/architecture/application.md

 ## Fungible token and NFT Bridge

-Cross-chain bridges and cross-chain NFT bridges no longer have to build their infrastructure or use MPC.
+Omnichain bridges and omnichain NFT bridges no longer have to build their infrastructure or use MPC.
 Using MAP’s underlying cross-chain verification network with finality and the MCS application developer service kit, bridge developers can easily build their NFT or homogenized token bridge application.

 ### Illustration of MAP Protocol Omnichain Application - Fungible Tokens

 ![MAP Protocol Omnichain Application - Fungible Tokens](fungible.png)